Back

 What is this in JavaScript?

 The JavaScript this keyword refers to an object where a piece of code is supposed to run.
-It is mostly used in object methods, where this refers to the method that executes the current function.
+It is mostly used in object methods, where this refers to the object that owns the method at the time it is called.
 When an object is referenced using this, the value returned depends on how and where the object is being called, not necessarily what has been defined in the object.

 We can further explain this using the ‘this’ pronoun in English.
 Consider this statement: “There are three balls in the box, but this one is the biggest”.
 Now, without an action from the speaker, we cannot know which of the balls is the biggest.
 If the speaker makes the statement, and then points at or picks up a ball, then we can determine which of the balls is being referred to.
 Similarly, the manner (action) and execution context in which an object is called will determine the value that will be returned.